rory-bedford/rory-bedford.github.io/_pages/cv.md

 layout: post
 ---

 ## Overview
-I'm a neuro data scientist with a strong background in machine learning and physics.
-As a computational scientist I'm interested in working at the intersection of experiment and theory, and in interdisciplinary teams, with a passion for systems neuroscience, computational neuroscience, and machine learning.
+I'm currently working as a data scientist in a systems neuroscience lab, and have a strong background in machine learning and physics.
+As an aspiring computational neuroscientist I'm interested in spiking neural networks and plasticity rules, and how these lead to complex computations and representations in the brain.
+I'm interested in interdisciplinary approaches that ground theory in known biological mechanisms and recordings.

 ## Experience

-### MRC Laboratory of Molecular Biology (Cambridge, UK)
+### MRC Laboratory of Molecular Biology
+**Cambridge, UK**
-- **Career Development Fellowship (Data Scientist)** (May 2023 -- Present)
+*Career Development Fellowship (Data Scientist) - Supervised by Marco Tripodi*

-    My current major project is Antelope, which is a data management and processing platform for systems neuroscientists.
-This project provides a graphical user interface to a custom DataJoint pipeline.
-It supports a number of experimental paradigms, including extracellular electrophysiology, calcium imaging, and behavioural data.
-Antelope's database schema is designed to be as simple as possible: it tracks all raw data, metadata, and parameters to facilitate reproducible preprocessing, and provides processed data as easily queryable arrays to facilitate analysis.
-All preprocessing is optimised for the HPC as Nextflow pipelines.
-We also provide a python package with a comprehensive and extensible analysis suite that acts directly on the database.

-    In addition to this I also perform some database/server administration for the lab, and some coding assistance to lab members.
+**May 2023 -- Present**

+My work in the lab focuses on our data engineering and processing requirements, spanning the full life cycle from acquisition to publication.
+Work I have done includes:
+- Working on our behaviour rig codebases to collect and stream data from Arduinos, camera feeds, and electrophysiology and calcium imaging acquisition systems.
+- Writing custom DataJoint-based processing pipelines on our HPC including DeepLabCut tracking, spikesorting, and ROI extraction and calcium signal deconvolutions.
+- Implementing automatic dimensionality reduction algorithms on this data.
+- Creating interactive visualisation dashboards of our data.
+- Collaborations on publication-ready analysis, statistics and figures with lab members.

-### April19 Discovery Inc (London, UK)
+### April19 Discovery Inc
+**London, UK**
+*Internship/MSc Project Collaboration - Supervised by Brooks Paige and Andrea Karlova*
-- **Internship/MSc Project Collaboration** (May 2022 -- Oct.
-2022)
+**May 2022 -- Oct.
+2022**

 My MSc project looked at machine learning approaches to virtual screening.
-In particular, I used graph neural networks to predict protein-ligand interactions.
-Additionally with April19 I worked as part of a team using generative AI models applied to fragment-based lead discovery, searching for a drug that can inhibit the enzyme MurD ligase.
-In particular, I compared the performance of classical docking methods with state of the art deep learning based docking methods in identifying the allosteric site on MurD.
+In particular, I designed a novel graph neural network that can predict protein-ligand binding affinities from undocked ligands, using graph-based representations from the modern docking model EquiBind.
+With April19 I worked as part of a team using generative AI models applied to fragment-based lead discovery, searching for a drug that can inhibit the enzyme MurD ligase.

 ## Technical Skills

-- **Programming Languages:** Python, Bash, SQL
+- **Programming Languages:** Proficient: _Python, Bash, SQL_; Working knowledge: _C++_
-- **ML/Data Science Tools:** NumPy, Pandas, PyTorch, Jax, Scikit-learn
+- **ML/Data Science Tools:** _PyTorch, Jax, NumPy, Pandas, Scikit-learn, Matplotlib, Plotly, Streamlit_
-- **Data Visualisation:** Matplotlib, Seaborn, Plotly, Streamlit
-- **Containers:** Docker, Singularity
-- **Databases:** MySQL, S3
-- **High Performance Computing:** Slurm, Nextflow, Numba
+- **High-Performance Computing:** _Docker/Singularity, Slurm, Nextflow, Numba (CUDA), HDFS, AWS + S3_
+- **Neuroscience Tools:** _DataJoint, DeepLabCut, CaImAn, KiloSort, NWB, CEBRA_
-- **Other Technologies:** Linux, Git, LaTeX
+- **Misc.:** _Linux, Git, LaTeX_

 ## Education

-- **University College London (London, UK)**
+### University College London
+**London, UK**
-  - MSc Machine Learning; **Distinction (81%)** (Sept.
+*MSc Machine Learning; Distinction (81%)*
+**Sept.
 2021 -- Sept.
-2022)

-- **Oxford University (Oxford, UK)**
+2022**

+### Oxford University
+**Oxford, UK**
-  - BA Physics; **First Class (80%)** (Sept.
+*BA Physics; First Class (80%)*
+**Sept.
 2017 -- Jan.
-2021)

-- **Winchester College (Winchester, UK)**
+2021**

+### Winchester College
+**Winchester, UK**
-  - Pre-U: Maths, D1; Further Maths, D1; Physics, D1; Philosophy and Theology, D2 (Sept.
-2012 -- June 2017)
+*Pre-U: Maths, D1; Further Maths, D1; Physics, D1; Philosophy and Theology, D2*
+**Sept.
+2012 -- June 2017**

 ## Miscellaneous

-- **Supervision** I co-supervised a master's student working on an image processing summer project.
+- **Supervision:** I co-supervised a master's student working on an image processing summer project.
 This project involved constructing a brain registration and cell detection pipeline for use on our lab's section image datasets.
+- **Reading Group:** I currently lead the LMB's computational neuroscience reading group, which covers material such as Dayan and Abbott, and for which I provide chapter notes and lead the discussion.
+See my notes at [Dayan and Abbott Notes](https://rory-bedford.github.io/assets/Dayan_and_Abbott_notes.pdf).
+- **Simons Computational Neuroscience Imbizo:** I've been selected to attend the 2025 summer school in Cape Town.